-10 Pet Cancer Signs To Look For During Pet Cancer Awareness Month
+10 Pet Cancer Signs To Look For During National Pet Cancer Awareness Month

 FCVC has seen many animals affected by cancer.
 It is heart-breaking to see pets with untreated cancer.
 To bring light to the fight against animal disease in the form of cancer, we are passing on the steps you can take to minimize the risk of cancer.
 Keep your dog at a health weight.
 Spay or Neuter.
 Avoid toxins.
 Know the symptoms.
 Visit your vet twice a year for checkups.

 Cancer is the #1 Cause of Disease Related Death for Dogs in the US

 Swollen Lymph Nodes